 Residency Program Director

-Associate Professor, Department of Pharmacy: Clinical and Administrative Sciences.
-Practice area: Pediatric critical care, pediatric pain management, inpatient general pediatrics
+Professor, Department of Pharmacy: Clinical and Administrative Sciences.
+Practice area: CICU, PICU (back-up coverage), and inpatient general pediatrics

 Residency Program Preceptors

 Teresa V. Lewis, Pharm.D., BCPS.
-Assistant Professor, Department of Pharmacy: Clinical and Administrative Sciences.
-Practice area: Pediatric nephrology, pediatric renal transplant, inpatient general pediatrics.
+Associate Professor, Department of Pharmacy: Clinical and Administrative Sciences.
+Practice area: Pediatric nephrology, pediatric renal transplant, and inpatient general pediatrics.

-Jamie Miller, Pharm.D., BCPS, BCPPS, FPPAG.
+Jamie Miller, Pharm.D., BCPS, BCPPS, FPPA.
 Associate Professor, Department of Pharmacy: Clinical and Administrative Sciences.
-Practice area: Neonatology, inpatient general pediatrics.
+Practice area: Neonatology, and inpatient general pediatrics.

-Leigh Peek, Pharm.D., BCPS, BCPPS.
-Pediatric Clinical Pharmacist, The Children’s Hospital at OU Medical Center.
-Practice area: Pediatric stem cell transplant, and hematology/oncology.
+Whitney Pittman, Pharm.D.
+Pediatric Clinical Pharmacist, Oklahoma Children’s Hospital at OU Health.
+Practice area: Hematology and oncology and stem cell transplant.

-Katie Thompson, Pharm.D., BCPS.
-Clinical Pharmacy Manager, OU Medical System.
+Dyan Fleming, Pharm.D., BCPS, BCPPS.
+Clinical Pharmacy Manager—Pediatrics, Oklahoma Children’s Hospital at OU Health.
 Practice area: Pharmacy practice management.

 Residency Program Alumni